Take Screenshot

 A Page

-Capture a screenshot of the page displayed on my screen.
+Capture a screenshot of the page displayed on your screen.

-After using this capture type, my image will look like this:
+After using this capture type, your image will look like this:

 A full page